legiongis/karstography/docs/index.rst

 Welcome!
 ========

 The `Karst Geology Viewer` is a creation of the `Crawford Stewardship Project <https://crawfordstewardship.org>`_ to map and explore the geology of southwestern Wisconsin.
-YOu can read more about the project here.
+You can read more about the project here.

 .. toctree::
    :maxdepth: 1